-Summarizing, it is fair to conclude that there is no emission at $\lambda \geq 24\mu m$ evidently linked to 28 out of 30 sources in the reference sample.
+Summarizing, it is fair to conclude that there is no emission at $\lambda > 24 \mu m$ evidently linked to 28 out of 30 sources in the reference sample.
 Two objects instead clearly have FIR counterparts.
 In principle, this might be due to their wrong identification as passive in the SED-fitting process.
-However, as discussed above, the uncertainty in the classification dramatically worsens for objects with low S/N, while both the two galaxies are very bright (ID 3973 has S/NH=17.3 and S/NK=49.9, and ID 10578 has $S/N_H = 166.8$ and $S/N_K = 528.9$ ).
-A possible different explanation for their strong FIR emission might be the presence of a dust-obscured AGN hosted in a recently passivized galaxy.
+However, as discussed above, the uncertainty in the classification dramatically worsens for objects with low S/N, while both the two galaxies are very bright (ID 3973 has $S/N{\rm H} =$ 17.3 and S/N_K = 49.9, and ID 10578 has S/N_H = 166.8 and S/N_K = 528.9).
+A possible different explanation for their strong FIR emission might be the presence of a dust-obscured active galactic nucleus (AGN) hosted in a recently passivized galaxy.
 In this case, while the stellar content would yield a passive spectrum in the optical and NIR wavelengths, galactic dust absorbing and re-emitting part of the X radiation from the nuclei could cause the observed Herschel fluxes.
 To test this hypothesis, we check the Chandra catalogue by Cappelluti et al. (2016), which directly links X-ray emitters to the H-detected sources in G13.
 As it turns out, both the two sources are identified as X-ray emitters in the catalogue.
-Also, in our analysis they are fitted with a relatively high amount of extinction (E(B - V)=0.2 for ID3973 and0.3 for ID10578).
-This leads to the interesting speculation that these two galaxies indeed seem to have recently become passive, but still retain an active radiating nuclues, and large amounts of dust which cause the observed FIR strong emission.
-For these reasons, we decide to keep the two sources in the reference sample, although we are aware that red colours in the NIR/MIR wavelength range can be also typical of AGNs hosted in young, active galaxies (see e.g. Giallongo et al. 2015), while our SED libraries are solely based on stellar tracks.
+Also, in our analysis they are fitted with a relatively high amount of extinction [E(B - V)]= 0.2 for ID3973 and 0.3 for ID10578].
+This leads to the interesting speculation that these two galaxies indeed seem to have recently become passive, but still retain an active radiating nucleus, and large amounts of dust which cause the observed FIR strong emission.
+For these reasons, we decide to keep the two sources in the reference